-For 1hr, 15min delay: press the $\begin{bmatrix} 1 \\ \end{bmatrix}$ button, then the $\begin{bmatrix} n \\ p \\ p \end{bmatrix}$ button.

-For 2hr, 15min delay: press the 2 button, then the g button.

-For 3hr, 15min delay: press the 3 button, then the 🚆 button.

-For 4hr, 15min delay: press the 4 button, then the press the
+For 1hr, 15min delay: press the 1 button, then the on button.
+For 2hr, 15min delay: press the 2 button, then the on button.
+For 3hr, 15min delay: press the 3 button, then the on off button.
+For 4hr, 15min delay: press the 4 button, then the on button.

 Fifteen minutes prior to arming, the siren will sound a 2-second warning and the keypad will begin a 15-minute countdown with the sounder pulsing.
-(The sounder may be silenced by pressing the RESET button, but it will come back on one minute before arming.)
-Within this countdown window, arming may be delayed an additional 1 to 4 hours, as above, or autoarming may be cancelled by arming and disarming the panel.
+(The sounder may be silenced by pressing the FESET button, but it will come back on one minute before arming.)
+Within this countdown window, arming may be delayed an additional 1 to 4 hours, as above, or autoarming may be canceled by arming and disarming the panel.